 Want a little history with your beer?
 Step inside these one-of-a-kind Savannah pubs!
-Bonus?
-They all serve food!
-So whether you’re raising a toast or enjoying a fresh meal, you’ll have a unique experience as these historic pubs.
+Whether you’re raising a toast or enjoying a fresh meal, you’ll have a unique experience at these historic pubs.

 Located on Chippewa Square, this cozy pub is perfect for those craving English-style comfort food.
 Six Pence Pub is known as the most authentic English pub in Georgia.
 You may recognize it from the 1995 film "Something to Talk About" starring Julia Roberts!
 Six Pence Pub‘s large craft beer selection, tasty comfort food and bright red vintage telephone booth make this pub one-of-a-kind.